-We purchased four brightly coloured storage boxes which are perfect for children, as they are made from canvas and are really light for them to pull out their toys with ease… and put them away after more importantly!
+We purchased four brightly coloured storage boxes which are perfect for children, as they’re made from canvas and are light enough for them to pull out their toys with ease… and put them away after more importantly! 😉

 We found some superhero logo stencils on the internet and printed them out.
 We then outlined the logos onto felt sheets and cut them out.
 We used fabric glue to attach the felt logos and they fixed pretty well.
 I loved the way the logos turned out; Superman is my favourite.